Back to Blog

 1| Understand the differences between generations

 Furniture businesses are bullish because of an upcoming tailwind: Millennials.
 Despite the housing market challenges, Millennials will be the driving force for years to come.
-According to the 2023 Profile of Home Buyers and Sellers, published by the National Association of Realtors (NAR), the typical first-time buyer was 35 years old (the second-oldest age in four decades of NAR’s data).
+According to the 2024 Profile of Home Buyers and Sellers, published by the National Association of Realtors (NAR), the typical first-time buyers’ median age reached an all-time high of 38 years old.
+In the 1980s, the typical first-time home buyer was in their late 20s.

 What does it mean for furniture businesses?